Shells of twisted flag varieties and the Rost invariant: Applications to the Rost invariant

 Since they are equal, we have $j_2=j_3=j_4=0$ and $\ind H=2$. \end{proof}

-The following lemma provides a crucial computation for the proof of Propositions \ref{prope6} and \ref{pro816} below, which settle Rost's question described in the introduction.
-The proof involves a computer calculation, so, for certainty's sake, we did it via two independent methods: the one described in section \ref{secSteenrod} and the one in \cite{DuZ07}.
+The following lemma provides a crucial computation for the proof of Theorems \ref{prope6} and \ref{pro816} below, which settle Rost's question described in the introduction.
+The proof involves a computer calculation, which we did via two independent methods: the one described in section \ref{secSteenrod} and the one in \cite{DuZ07}.
+Alternatively, the paper \cite{KI} computes the Steenrod operations on $\Ch(\BX_\Delta)$, and presumably the computer calculation here could be replaced by an argument connecting their computation with $X_7$.